EmilMis/EmilMis/README.md

 Hello, I do programming in my free time
 Most my repos are useless, but some are ok.
-Due to school I don't finish some projects like <a href="github.com/EmilMis/EquationSolver">EquationSolver</a>
+Due to school I don't finish some projects like <a href="EquationSolver">EquationSolver</a>
-Thanks for visiting me
+Thanks for stopping by

 <!---
 EmilMis/EmilMis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.